amschembri81/Customer-Churn-Explainability-Dashboard/README.md

 ## 📄 Exporting Visuals
 To export all SHAP plots:

-Navigate to the application in your browser.
+  - Navigate to the application in your browser.

-Click the "📄 Download All Visualizations as PDF" button.
+  - Click the "📄 Download All Visualizations as PDF" button.

-The SHAP plots will be saved as a PDF in the following directory: plots/shap_visualizations.pdf You can then download or access this file directly.
+  - The SHAP plots will be saved as a PDF in the following directory: plots/shap_visualizations.pdf, you can then download or access this file directly.

 ## 🛠️ To Do
- Add support for uploading a pre-trained model
+  - Add support for uploading a pre-trained model

- Allow user to select features for SHAP summary
+  - Allow user to select features for SHAP summary

- Deploy to Streamlit Community Cloud
+  - Deploy to Streamlit Community Cloud

 ## 💡 Why This Project?

 Understanding why a customer is predicted to churn is just as important as knowing that they will.
 This project is a bridge between black-box models and human-centered interpretability.

-Use cases:
+#Use cases:

-Model debugging and validation
+  - Model debugging and validation

-Customer insight discovery
+  - Customer insight discovery

-Stakeholder-ready reporting
+  - Stakeholder-ready reporting

-Feature importance exploration
+  - Feature importance exploration